Overview

 Time period

-The dashboard does not retain or publish grades from previous sessions.
-Each grade shown is a live computation based on the current data, filtered by the selected period.
+The dashboard does not retain or publish scores from previous dates.
+Each score shown is a live computation from the current flight records.

 Data sources

-All inputs to the grade come from two sources:
+All inputs to the score come from two sources:

 - FlightAware AeroAPI (Standard tier) provides flight records, timestamps, operator identification, aircraft types, and track data.